chaiNNer-org/chaiNNer/README.md

 ## GPU Support

 For PyTorch inference, only Nvidia GPUs are officially supported.
 If you do not have an Nvidia GPU, you will have to use PyTorch in CPU mode.
 This is because PyTorch only supports Nvidia's CUDA.
-MacOS users on M1 or later arm devices can also take advantage of PyTorch's MPS mode, which should work with chaiNNer.
+MacOS users on Apple Silicon Macs can also take advantage of PyTorch's MPS mode, which should work with chaiNNer.

 If you have an AMD or Intel GPU that supports NCNN however, chaiNNer now supports NCNN inference.
 You can use any existing NCNN .bin/.param model files (only ESRGAN-related SR models have been tested), or use chaiNNer to convert a PyTorch or ONNX model to NCNN.